 - Whisk

 No!
 You don’t need a special appliance to deep fry.
-Although convenient, you can simply use a heavy bottomed pot and your stovetop.
+Simply use a heavy-bottomed pot on your stovetop.
+See just below for my pan recommendations.

-I prefer to use either a large but somewhat shallow stainless steel saucepan or a Dutch oven.
+I prefer to use either a large stainless steel saucepan or a Dutch oven.
 If a pan is too deep, it makes it difficult to maneuver the doughnuts in and out.
-If the pan is too shallow, you risk oil bubbling up and splashing and burning.
+If the pan is too shallow, you risk oil bubbling up, splashing, and burning.
 You want at least 2 inches from the top of the oil to the top of the pan.
-Avoid nonstick pans.
+I recommend avoiding nonstick pans.

-Yes, for best results and the safest approach, use a deep fry thermometer.
-This is one that clips onto the side of your pot so you can constantly measure the temperature of the oil.
+Yes, for best results and the safest approach, use a deep fry thermometer like this one that clips onto the side of your pot, so you can constantly measure the temperature of the oil.

 Deep Frying Safety Precautions: